Tax reform a daunting task, report illustrates

 WASHINGTON Government spending does not just occur in the federal budget.
-Much of it occurs through tax breaks and a report on Tuesday showed how increasingly costly they are as lawmakers mull a revamp of the U.S. tax code.
+A lot if it occurs through tax breaks and a report on Tuesday showed how increasingly costly they are as lawmakers mull a revamp of the tax code.

 At $1.3 trillion a year, the federal deficit is aggravated not just by budgeted spending, but by tax breaks too, ranging from the massive healthcare exclusion to small energy tax credits, said the report, from a bipartisan congressional panel.